Solving Linear Programs with Fast Online Learning Algorithms: Introduction

 \paragraph{Contributions}

 In this paper, we show that online LP algorithms can benefit offline LP both theoretically and practically.
-More specifically, \begin{itemize}[leftmargin=8pt] \item We investigate how two online learning algorithms perform when they are used to solve offline LPs.
+Specifically, \begin{itemize}[leftmargin=8pt] \item We investigate how two online learning algorithms perform when they are used to solve offline LPs.
 These two methods, known as explicit subgradient and implicit proximal point in the online learning literature, are free of any matrix-vector multiplication through sequential online access to LP columns.
-We provide theoretical analyses of the regret (optimality gap) and constraint violation leveraging the analysis from online LP literature.
-For both algorithms, we obtain ${\mathcal{O}} \left( m \log n + \sqrt{n} \log n + \sqrt{m n} \right)$ optimality gap and ${\mathcal{O}} \left(m+ \sqrt{m n} \right)$ constraint violation, which improves the results from {\cite{10.48550/arxiv.2003.02513}}.
-Moreover, to enhance the practical performance of the online algorithms and to make them usable for offline LPs, we take advantage of the offline LP setting and propose a variable duplication scheme which further reduce the gap and violation by a factor of $\sqrt{K}$, where $K$ is the number of copies of each variable.

-\item For exact LP solving, we identify sifting, an LP column generation framework, where our algorithms perfectly fit in to provide both an initial basis guess and an approximate dual solution.
-Numerical experiments show that our online algorithm can accelerate sifting by providing a good initialization and stabilizing the dual solution.
+We provide theoretical analyses of the optimality gap and constraint violation leveraging the analysis from online LP literature.
+For both algorithms, we obtain an ${\mathcal{O}} \left( m \log n + \sqrt{n} \log n + \sqrt{m n} \right)$ optimality gap and ${\mathcal{O}} \left(m+ \sqrt{m n} \right)$ constraint violation, which improves the results from {\cite{10.48550/arxiv.2003.02513}}.
+Moreover, to enhance the practical performance of the online algorithms and to make them usable for offline LPs, we take advantage of the offline LP setting and propose a variable duplication scheme which further reduces the gap and violation by a factor of $\sqrt{K}$, where $K$ is the number of copies of each variable. \item For exact LP solving, we identify that our algorithms can perfectly fit into sifting \cite{bixby1992very}, an LP column generation framework targeting problems with far more columns than constraints.
+We show online algorithms provide both an initial basis guess and an approximate dual solution.
+Numerical experiments show that our online algorithms can accelerate sifting by providing a good initialization and by stabilizing the dual solution. \end{itemize}